GodSpeeD-17/STM32F103C8T6_BareMetal/ARCHITECTURE.md

 as `GetPrescaler()`, `SetMode()`, or `SetDirection()` should not silently enable an unrelated clock gate or start a peripheral.
-If a register cannot be accessed until a clock is enabled, the narrow API should verify the required state and return `DRIVER_STATUS_ERROR_CLOCK_GATE_DISABLED` when a required peripheral clock gate is disabled.
-Use this specific status instead of the broader `DRIVER_STATUS_ERROR_STATE` for disabled RCC/bus clock-gate preconditions.
+If a register cannot be accessed until a clock is enabled, the narrow API should verify the required state and return `DRIVER_STATUS_ERROR_STATE` when a required peripheral clock gate is disabled.

 Clock and operation state should be explicit public concepts when both exist: